Covenant Not to Compete Definition in Colorado?

 - Five-year, one county covenant with hospital was enforceable against doctor since he sold his business and was a member of the professional staff, thus qualifying under two of the exceptions to the statute

 - One year non compete provision restricting headhunters from contacting potential candidates was enforceable under trade secret exception to Colorado non compete statute

-- Three-year, twenty-mile covenant enforced against husband in divorce proceeding requiring the transfer of photographic developing business to wife, falling into the sale of the business and the executive management staff exceptions to the Colorado non compete statute.
+- Three-year, twenty-mile covenant enforced against husband in divorce proceeding requiring the transfer of photographic developing business to wife, falling into the sale of the business and the executive management staff exceptions to the statute.

 See Gibson v.
 Angros, 491 P.2d 87 (Colo.
 App.
 1971); Boulder Medical Center v.
 Moore, 651 P.2d 464 (Colo.
 App.
 1982); Management Recruiters of Boulder v.
 Miller, 762 P.2d 763, 764-766 (Colo.
 App.
 1988); In re Marriage of Fischer, 834 P.2d 270 (Colo.
 App.
 1992).

-Contact our Colorado business attorneys for help with your non compete Colorado agreements and contract competition requirements.
+Contact our Colorado business attorneys for help with your non compete clause Colorado, non compete agreements in Colorado requirements.
 Call 1-866.601-5518.